Oak & Maple Class (Year 6)

 Autumn 1 - World War II

-We have reached the end of our first half term in Year 6 and what a jam packed seven weeks we’ve had!
+We have reached the end of our first half term in Year 6 and what a jam packed time we’ve had!
 The children have made a fantastic start to their Year 6 journey and have shown great curiosity and interest in our topic – World War Two.
 We have been blown away by the level of in-depth discussion from the children and how well they have empathised with different viewpoints during the war.
 They have raised some incredibly insightful viewpoints surrounding the moral conflicts the country would have experienced in the face of such adversity and enjoyed participating in a balanced argument answering the question ‘should we always do as we are told?’.

 During our History sessions, the children have learnt about: the key dates and important facts from World War Two, some of the famous faces involved in the war and how the events impacted British History.
 All of the children thoroughly enjoyed our World War Two themed day where they were invited to wear evacuee style clothing and took part in a range of war time activities such as: an Anderson Shelter experience, sewing and a Treehouse Theatre drama workshop.
 In the afternoon, the children performed a ‘play-in-a-day’ which reflected the key events throughout Britain during the war.
 Furthermore, a local veteran delivered an informative presentation about his experiences of being a soldier and living through the post-war years.